Girls in South Africa are protesting this insanely racist hair policy at school

 Another policy tells students to not speak their native languages while at school.
 The Arts and Culture Minister, Nathi Mthethwa, disagrees with the new code and tweeted in support of the protestors.

-People on Twitter are also using the hashtag to show solidarity with the courageous young girls.
+People on Twitter are also using the hashtag to show solidarity with the courageous young girls. false

 The petition created to stop racism at Pretoria Girl High has almost reached its goal of 30,000 signatures in just three days.
 That is not surprising considering the bravery and fortitude of these young girls in their quest for justice.